GoodOldWoW/VplusTalentsRU/README.md

 Addon adds a description of talents in Russian language.
 Talent translation is available for the following classes: Mage.

 Designed for Vanilla Plus server.
-Server updates can break the translation of talents that change.
+Server updates can break the translation of talents that change.<br>
 Ready for update 08.09.2022

 ## Guide
 1. Press and hold the `Alt` key